 - Add seasonings and cannellini beans to onions and mushrooms.
 Stir.
 Continue to cook 3 – 4 minutes.

 - Add wine or champagne.
-Continue to heat until liquid cooks off, but don't let ingredients to burn.
+Continue to heat until liquid cooks off, but keep a close eye on it, you don't want the other ingredients to burn.

 - Remove from heat and allow to cool for 10 – 15 minutes.